FreakC-Foundation/FreakC/README.md

 <li>Some optional utilities</li>

 ## Compiler's usage
-In ./FreakC (or ./FreakC/Source) open cmd and type this command:
+In ./FreakC (or ./FreakC/Source) open cmd and type this command to compile and run the code:

     freakc "file path(don't include .fclang)"